akaza21/akaza21/README.md

 <h2>About Me</h2>

-- I'm **Pragyash**, a software engineer on a journey to build innovative and impactful solutions with a strong foundation in computer science, data structures and algorithms

-- I am currently working as a software engineer.
+- I'm **Pragyash**, currently working as a software engineer.
 I love finding creative ways to fix things be it writing softwares or exploring new technologies.
 I am always curious to learn something new!

 - All of my projects are available at [https://pragyash-portfolio.vercel.app/](https://pragyash-portfolio.vercel.app/)